Notes: Bettane & Desseauve 16/20, RVF 16/20, Decanter 16.5/20 (4****), IWC 92/100

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Domaine rated (2015 guide) 2*Stars (These great estates, often blessed with fabulous terroirs, are must-haves which, because of their consistency and the excellence of their production, must be included in the cellars of discerning wine lovers).
+Rated estate (2015 guide) 2 stars (These very large estates, often blessed with fabulous terroirs, are must-haves which, thanks to their consistency and the excellence of their production, deserve a place in the cellars of discerning wine lovers).

 Customer rating